ibm-cloud-docs/assistant/dialog-start.md

   You can configure your assistant to redirect queries to the search skill if the dialog is unable to address the request.
 When a customer's message reaches the *Anything else* node in your dialog, the message is sent to the search skill to find a relevant answer in your configured data collections.
 Messages that trigger search in this way are registered by the coverage metric as messages that are *not* covered.
 For more information about searching for an answer when your dialog can't provide a response, see [Search triggers](/docs/assistant?topic=assistant-skill-search-add#skill-search-add-trigger).

   For more information about the coverage metric, see [Graphs and statistics](/docs/assistant?topic=assistant-logs-overview#logs-overview-graphs).

-If you spend time training your assistant to ignore certain topics of conversation, consider adding a separate dialog node earlier in the tree that recognizes the `irrelevant` special condition.

-In the text response for the *Irrelevant* node, you can state plainly that your assistant understands the request, but is not designed to help with queries of this type.
-Doing so frees you up to use language in the *Anything else* node that encourages the customer to reword the question and ask again.
-This approach also prevents the Coverage metric from counting topics that you have chosen explicitly not to cover in its `Total not covered messages` totals.